cryostatio/cryostat-legacy/README.md

 ## REQUIREMENTS
 Build:
+- Git
 - JDK11+
-- JMC
 - Gradle

 Run:
-- Podman/Docker, OpenShift/Minishift, or other container platform
+- Kubernetes/OpenShift/Minishift, Podman/Docker, or other container platform

 ## BUILD
 [container-jfr-core](https://github.com/rh-jmc-team/container-jfr-core) is a
-required dependency, which is not currently published in an artefact repository and so much be built and installed into the Maven local repository.
+required dependency, which is not currently published in an artefact repository and so must be built and installed into the Maven local repository.
 Instructions for doing so are available at that project's README.

 Submodules must be initialized via `git submodule init && git submodule update`.